SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/organize/grouping-items-under-headings.md

 4. Check **Use grouping and user group filtering for this list** in the upper right.

 5. Check the box next to the required heading name in the **Headings** list to specify that the selected list item will be displayed under it.
-The box will then be marked with a tick (![icon][img1]).
+The box will then be marked with a tick (<i class="ph ph-check" aria-hidden="true"></i>).

     The changes are saved automatically.